Particular/NServiceBus.AzureServiceBus/README.md

 ## Running the tests

-* Create a ServiceBus namespace, needs to be at least a standard tier namespace in order to support Topics
+* Create 2 new ServiceBus namespaces, needs to be at least a standard tier namespace in order to support Topics.
+One will be used for fallback tests to name them accordingly.
+Eg. `andreasohlund-dev` + `andreasohlund-fallback` or similar
-* Create a environment variable `AzureServiceBus.ConnectionString` and set it to the connection string for the namespace
+* Create a environment variable `AzureServiceBus.ConnectionString` and set it to the connection string for the main namespace
+* * Create a environment variable `AzureServiceBus.ConnectionString.Fallback` and set it to the connection string for the fallback namespace